BIT-Studio-3/group-project-25-1-the-anti-statics/README.md

-# The Anti-Statics Sprint Summaries Branch
+# The Anti-Statics Sprint Retrospectives Branch

 The purpose for this branch is for each scrum master at the end of each sprint to document what went well in a sprint, what could be improved on in the next sprint as well as what could be done differently.